 You should consult a GP if you or your child’s dermatitis becomes painful, shows signs of infection (i.e. weeping, crusting, small pus-containing bumps), causes loss of sleep, or makes performing daily activities difficult.

-A GP can usually easily diagnose dermatitis by asking about your signs and symptoms and examining your skin.
+A GP can usually diagnose dermatitis by asking about your signs and symptoms and examining your skin.

 Laboratory tests are not required to diagnose dermatitis but patch testing (skin allergy tests) may be conducted if contact dermatitis is suspected.